Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Enhanced Dual Wielding**

-    You treat all weapons that lacks the :weapon-prop-heavy: *Heavy* or the :weapon-prop-two-handed: *Two-Handed* property as if they have the :weapon-prop-light: *light* property for the purpose of making one extra attack as a :rsc-bonus-action: **Bonus Action** using one hand.
+    You treat all weapons that lacks the :weapon-prop-heavy: **Heavy** or the :weapon-prop-two-handed: **Two-Handed** property as if they have the :weapon-prop-light: **Light** property for the purpose of making one extra attack as a :rsc-bonus-action: **Bonus Action** using one hand.

 - **Quick Draw**

-    You can draw or stow two Weapons that lack the :weapon-prop-two-handed: *Two-Handed* property when you would normally be able to draw or stow only one.
+    You can draw or stow two Weapons that lack the :weapon-prop-two-handed: **Two-Hande*d* property when you would normally be able to draw or stow only one.

 ### Durable